The Steinbright Career Development Center

 Students choose their co-op concentration upon applying to the University.
 The concentrations are 5-year with 3 co-op cycles (5COP), 4-year with one co-op cycle (4COP), and 4-year with no co-op cycle (NCOP).
 Currently, students are permitted to change their co-op concentration at any time; however, changes can have billing and financial aid implications.
 Changes can only be applied as follows:

-- Change requests made at the start of the term, up until the end of the second week of the term, can be made effective immediately (i.e., if requesting a change the first week of the spring term, the concentration change is effective that spring term).
-Change requests after the second week of any term are made effective the following term (i.e., if requesting a change the third week of the spring term, the concentration change is effective the start of the summer term).
+- Change requests made at the start of the term, up until the add/drop deadline, can be made effective immediately (i.e., if requesting a change the first week of the spring term, the concentration change is effective that spring term).
+Change requests after the add/drop deadline are made effective the following term (i.e., if requesting a change the third week of the spring term, the concentration change is effective the start of the summer term).

 - Students changing into a 5COP program must be able to complete three co-op cycles as well as meet all co-op eligibility requirements.

 - The process of changing concentration requires the completion of a Change of Curriculum and Status Form and often can be accompanied by a Change of Cycle Form.
-These forms must be submitted for signatures to the academic department, Steinbright, the International Students and Scholars Services office (for international students only) and Student Financial Services and Financial Aid offices.
-The change of concentration will not take effect until all signatures are gathered and submitted to the registrar for processing.
+The process is initiated by the student's academic advisor.

 Two-term Policy/Academic Progress